specialunderwear/puppet-kicker/README.rst

 Available functions
 -------------------

-These functions alwats return a list of dictionaries containing all the server facts.
+These functions always return a list of dictionaries containing all the server facts.

 - servers_with_role: Return all server objects with a certain role: